 This post is also available in: Français

-However, I firmly believe that the UdR will become a major, if not indispensable, tool in the years to come.
+However, I firmly believe that the CDP will become a major, if not indispensable, tool in the years to come.
 Able to offer a 360° view of your customers and their consumption habits, the unique customer repository helps you avoid serious mistakes, significantly improve your customer experience, and multiply your ROI.

 Enchanting prospects that have the merit of arousing interest, don’t they?
 That’s why I wanted to tell you a little bit more.

-Let’s start by defining the UDR
+Let’s start by defining the Customer Data Platform

 In a previous article, I told you about artificial intelligence and its impact on the hotel world.
 And one of the things I said was that artificial intelligence could not work without data.
 If I had to put it another way, I’d say that if the AI is a car, the data is its fuel.
 And for a vehicle to function properly, it needs good quality fuel.